Back when I first took the bar exam in 2013—

 - Some practice and then getting scared to do it again the next day

 - Letting your future self wing it on test day

 - “I need perfect knowledge before I start.”

 Compare that with optimizing for learning and improving:

-- Realizing that the point of bar preparation isn’t to be good now—it is to become good
+- Realizing that the point of bar preparation isn’t to be prepared already—it is to become prepared through polishing

-- Focusing on application, getting in the ring, trying, failing, starting things open book and untimed, peeking at the answers—testing yourself—an ugly process that has let go of perfection and arrogance
+- Focusing on application, getting in the ring, trying, failing, starting things open book and untimed, peeking at the answers, testing yourself—an ugly process that has let go of perfection and ego

 - Gaining intuition of what’s important and tested